zedstarr/phoney/README.md

 * AKA.EXE code obfuscator and
 * Jezar's help compiler for OPL.

-Oh and BTW *cxf@cix.compulink.co.uk* is long-dead too.
+Oh and BTW the email address *cxf@cix.compulink.co.uk* is long-dead too.

 ENJOY!